CreedsCode/pathy/README.md

 ## I posted a image: https://twitter.com/CreedGamesOA/status/1265047703026896896/photo/1

 btw, I spend way to much time in this project!
 I appreciate it, with at least giving it the chance to sit here.

+# Challenge: move it to a vuejs pwa on firebase.
+This is a static webapp. build on the openrouteservice api, that gets used in the azure functions. so the api key does not get leaked.